anguslees/kubernetes-rs/README.md

 ## Structure

+* `/apimachinery` Version-agnostic Kubernetes API library.
+Includes a client implemented using abstract traits, and generic runtime `unstructured` objects.
-* `/api` API domain objects and supporting infrastructure.
+* `/api` Kubernetes release-specific API domain objects modeled as static Rust types.
-  These model the k8s API and permit modelling unknown objects via `unstructured` as well as facilitating the explicit modelling of CRD types.
-* `/holding` proof of concept code we haven't found a home for.
-* `/client` code related to using the API as a consumer.
+* `/client` a concrete client implementation using hyper.
 * `/proxy` to become an (explicit-where-known + unstructured passthrough where not) k8s proxy.